ravenOSS/douglas_richards_site/content/posts/Next_Image_for_local_remote_images copy.md

 excerpt: Using Nextjs Image component with local and remote files
 thumbnail: 'v1619638137/squares_pwjy6f.jpg'
 heroImage: 'v1619638137/squares_pwjy6f.jpg'
+titlebackground: bg-gray-900
 exampleImage: ''
 imagealt: 'squares'
-introduction: |2
-  Nextjs has really solid image handling capabilities.
-However, the documentation details how to separately handle local and remote images but not when using both within a project.

-  This article describes how to use local and Cloudinary hosted images together with the   Netlify-CMS. simple example of how to use it with local and remote files.
-Nextjs has really   solid image handling capabilities.
-This is a simple example of how to use it with local and   remote files.
-Nextjs has really solid image handling capabilities.
-This is a simple example of   how to use it with local and remote files.
 ---

 Nextjs has really solid image handling capabilities.
-However, the documentation details how to separately handle local and remote images but not when using both within a project.
+However, the documentation details how to separately handle local and remote images but not how to when using both within a project.

 This article describes how to use local and Cloudinary hosted images together with the Netlify-CMS. simple example of how to use it with local and remote files.
 Nextjs has really solid image handling capabilities.
 This is a simple example of how to use it with local and remote files.
 Nextjs has really solid image handling capabilities.
 This is a simple example of how to use it with local and remote files.